viraganna/python-starter-projects/README.md

 # python-starter-projects
-this repo is a chaos
+this repo is a chaos.
 here i was trying out git and python and the most basic programming instructions.